Yong-DAI/MIL/README.md

-# BL+IADM for RGBT Crowd Counting
+# Modality incremental learning method based on the RGBT Crowd Counting task

-We follow the official code of [Bayesian Loss for Crowd Count Estimation with Point Supervision (BL)](https://github.com/ZhihengCV/Bayesian-Crowd-Counting).

 ## Install dependencies
 torch >= 1.0 torchvision opencv numpy scipy, all the dependencies can be easily installed by pip or conda